cadriel/resume/content/main-content.md

 ::Section{Title=Summary ContentClass="text-neutral-600 dark:text-neutral-400"}

-I'm a senior front end full stack software engineer specializing in user experience, user interface, and general well being of the greater web.
+I'm a senior front-end full stack software engineer specializing in user experience, user interface, and general well being of the greater web.

 Experience spans the majority product lifecycle - from creative to design, through to development, testing and support - coupled with team management.